substationHQ/substation-diy/README.md

 remix Substation needs only edit the .env with their own Braintree/Mailgun keys and a few details to get started.

-The package.json file sets up the server envoronment, installs NPM modules, etc. The actual server lives in server.js — a mostly simple setup and simple in structure.
+The package.json file sets up the server environment, installs NPM modules, etc. The actual server lives in server.js — a mostly simple setup and simple in structure.
 In time we probably want to refactor with a few external objects but as of now it's working as a single script.
 All views are kept in the views/ folder, while static public files are hosted in the public/